brknrsln/brknrsln--Ceng453-TermProject-GroupMerge-frontend/README.md

 **TODO:**

-* Create leaderboards page(s) and fill it with information from the API
-* Create the game main page
 * Create game logic
 * Create the cheat code
 * When game over, calculate the results and save the results via the API
-* Create a "how to play" page

 **NOTES (Copied from the backend repo):**